Trichoscopy: The new method for the diagnosis of hair disorders.

 - Diffuse alopecia due to medications and chemical compounds

-- Diffuse alopecia due to nutritional and metabolic disorders
+- • Diffuse alopecia as a result of nutritional and metabolic disorders

 - Chronic diffuse alopecia

 - Immunological factors